jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 ### 89 Crown monitor’s and Secretary’s expenses recoverable from Watercare
 (1) This section applies to the following (the expenses):
-  (a) expenses incurred by the Crown monitor in relation to monitoring Watercare; and (b) the remuneration of the Crown monitor; and
+  (a) expenses incurred by the Crown monitor in relation to performing or exercising its functions, duties, or powers under this Act; and
+  (b) the remuneration of the Crown monitor; and
   (c) expenses incurred by the Secretary in relation to preparing or amending the Watercare charter.
 (2) The Crown may recover the expenses from Watercare on any terms and conditions set by the Minister.